RphWbr/visiannot-example/README.md

 Some fake signals are also provided for illustrating the features of **ViSiAnnoT**.

 It is possible to create a custom configuration file in order to familiarize with the features of **ViSiAnnoT**.
 Then, the value of the argument ``-c`` must be changed accordingly.
 See [documentation about editing a configuration file](https://visiannot.readthedocs.io/en/latest/userguide-configuration.html#editing-a-configuration-file).

+A set of scripts is also provided, so that the user may explore the different features of **ViSiAnnoT** and how to use it in a script.